About St. Margaret Mary Parish

 If you live within this area, you are part of our Saint Margaret Mary Catholic Parish Family.
 If so, please register by stopping in the Parish Office during regular hours to complete the necessary registration forms and receive general information about the parish and its activities.
 Our staff is always available to help you in any need.

-She was born in 1647.
-Her father died of pneumonia when Margaret was about eight.
-His death allowed her father’s relatives to move in and take over the direction of the farm and household.
+Margaret was born on July 22, 1647 in Burgundy (France).
+Her father was a notary and judge.
+He died when Margaret was about 8 years old.
+She was first sent to the convent school of the Poor Clares in Charolles.
+However, a serious illness forced her to return home.
+At the family home, her father’s relatives had moved in and taken over the direction of the farm and household.
 The relatives regulated all her and her mother’s comings and goings making them prisoners in their own home.
-Margaret Mary would spend much of her time outdoors to escape.
-There she spent her time in prayer, fasting and devotion to the Blessed Sacrament.
+Margaret would spend much of her time outdoors to escape the difficult situation.
+There she spent her time in prayer and fasting, and fostered a devotion to the Blessed Sacrament.

-For many years no one believed Margaret Mary and she suffered from despair and also from the slights and contempt of those around her.
+For many years no one believed Margaret Mary’s visions, and she suffered from despair and also from the slights and contempt of those around her.
 In 1683, opposition in the community ended after an account of Margaret Mary’s visions was read aloud from the writings left by Father Claude, who had taken it upon himself to make known to the world the nun’s remarkable experiences.
-The devotion to the Sacred Heart is celebrated on the Friday after the Solemnity of the Body and Blood of Christ in June.
+Today, the devotion to the Sacred Heart is celebrated on the Friday after the Solemnity of the Body and Blood of Christ in June.

-At forty-three Margaret Mary died on October 17,1690.
-As she received the Last Sacraments,she said, “I need nothing but God, and to lose myself in the heart of Jesus.”
-Margaret Mary was canonized a saint in 1920 and her feast day is observed on October 16th.
+Margaret died on October 17, 1690 ate the age of 43.
+As she received the Last Sacraments, she said, “I need nothing but God, and to lose myself in the heart of Jesus.”
+She was beatified by Pope Pius IX (1864) and canonized by Pope Benedict XV in 1920.
+The cult of the Sacred Heart of Jesus was officially recognized in 1765 by Pope Clement XIII.
+Her feast day is observed on October 16th.

 Our Sanctuary: The Meaning of the Cross of San Damiano